 The bottom line is, taking the sobriety tests is going to cost you more in the long run—larger fines and fees, and possibly longer jail time if it's not your first offense.

 If you are stopped, never agree to take the tests.
 Even if you blow under a .08 the police can and still will arrest you.
 REMEMBER! you do not need to take the breathalyzer test and a police officer cannot force you to do so!

 Whether you were out in Cook County, Illinois with friends and loved ones or attending an event, being arrested for a Chicago DUI can be a stressful experience – especially if you have been summoned to appear in court for a DUI in Illinois the very next business day!
 You probably have many questions about penalties for a DUI in Illinois, the court process, and possible defenses you may have in your case.

 You may also have concerns about your driver’s license and ability to drive.
-It is essential to be fully informed about several paths you can take regarding this administrative license suspension action.
+It is essential to be fully informed about several paths you can take regarding this administrative license suspension and the potential to reinstate your license.
 Contact us today, and we will be happy to explain which path might be right for you.

 Our experienced Illinois DUI attorneys are available to answer your questions.
 We are not like other lawyers who use pressure tactics to hire them.
 Our experienced DUI lawyers in Cook County understand the anxiety you are experiencing.
 We can put your mind more at ease as we explain how we successfully defend Illinois DUI cases.
 We will also explain the court and investigation process where your case is pending.
 Our lawyers are available anytime to discuss your case – including weekends!